Green-Phys/green-phys.github.io/content/docs/Theory/Postprocessing/Thermodynamics.md

 result [^yeh] [^iskakov]

-### Grandpotential in the second order approximation
+### Grand potential in the second order approximation

 Within the [second-order perturbation theory (GF2)](/docs/theory/gf2_theory), the self-energy is approximated as  $\Sigma \approx \Sigma^{[2]} = \Sigma^{\infty} + \Sigma^{(2)}$,
 and using Eq.
 1: